eshq/chat/README.md

 This is a simple example of a chat application based on EventSource HQ.

-See it in actions here:
+See it in action here:

 http://eshq-chat.heroku.com/